AryanK1511/SenecaDevHandbook/CONTRIBUTING.md

 ## Prerequisites

-efore you can start contributing, you need to have **[Bun](https://bun.sh/)** installed.
+Before you can start contributing, you need to have **[Bun](https://bun.sh/)** installed.
 Bun is a fast, modern JavaScript runtime that we use to manage dependencies and run the development server.

 ## Setting Up the Project Locally